janiluuk/L4D2_DLR/README.md

 - Saboteur has visual effect on turning invisible and specific glow.
 - Saboteur has nightvision
 - Redefine visual effect for mines, and actually leave a visible mine.
+* Saboteur has 20 different types of mines with cool effects.
+You can assign 7 of them at one time.
+Antigravity, blackhole, freeze, vaporizer and many more.
+(Needs included grenades plugin example)
 - Mines do less damage to survivors.
 Standing really close to the mine can still incap.
 - Mines do more damage to infected, 1500hp.
 Some edge over tank
 - Mines glow now so players know to avoid the spot or lure someone to it.
 - Notifications on placing mines.
 * Warnings for players that go near armed mine
 - Countdown notification before mine becoming armed.
-- Support for multiple types of mines (freeze, vomit, antigravity, black hole), ui missing
 - Engineer, medic and saboteur get notification if out of supplies.
 - More helpful class descriptions and help system.
 - Internal turret system fixed
 - Gun reload glitches fixed
 - Invisibility rewrite, it never really worked properly before.
 - Wipe out all infected from admin menu
-- Debug mode for admins
+- Debug mode for admins.
+You can test the registered skills straight from menu

 Roadmap
 - Cleaner UI, menu option to turn hint texts off.
 Common HUD component which manages, prioritizes and combines the hint texts properly.